-The Medical History Interest Group invites you to attend "A History of Public Health Nursing in North Carolina" presented by LaShanda Brown, Ph.D., GNP, Assistant Professor, School of Nursing, NC A & T State University.
-The lecture begins at 4:30 p.m. in the Evelyn Fike Laupus Gallery, fourth floor Laupus Library.
+As part of the Ruth and John Moskop History of Medicine Lecture Series, the Medical History Interest Group invites you to attend "A History of Public Health Nursing in North Carolina."
+This lecture, presented by LaShanda Brown, Ph.D., GNP, Assistant Professor, School of Nursing, NC A&T State University, begins at 4:30 p.m. in the Evelyn Fike Laupus Gallery, fourth floor Laupus Library.

 This presentation will highlight the stories of some of the first public health nurses in North Carolina around the turn of the 20th century.
 This was a significant time when nursing practice shifted from the bedside to the community across the country, and NC nurses began working in schools, industries, neighborhoods and churches.
 You will hear the stories of innovation and collaboration that marked the growth of a much-needed public health nursing specialty in North Carolina.